rrpff/catdown/README.md

 # Catdown

-## A sane and pluggable Markdown editor.
+## A fast and hackable Markdown editor in vanilla JS.

 Catdown is a Markdown editor for the web.
 It's designed to be simple to install, configure, extend and use.